rrainey/tempo/desktop/visualizer/README.md

 The Set-ExecutionPolicy change was required on my Windows machine in order to allow Python's venv scripts to run properly.
-If you are concerned about how venv operates on your machine, you may safely switch to some other Python environment manager, such as conda, although the specific steps required will be different.
+If you are concerned about the security implications of running this command,, you may safely switch to some other Python environment manager, such as conda, although the specific steps required will be different than what's shown here.

 5. Install the requisite Python packaages